Urif: Crusader period

 A woman of Dayr Urif, Sa'ida, was wed to Ahmad ibn Khalid ibn Qudama, a jurist and leader of Hanbali villagers in the Nablus area who fled from Crusader rule to Damascus between 1156 and 1173.
-Ahmad's grandson Diya al-Din (1173-1245) refers to the presence of Muslims in Urif during his lifetime.
+Ahmad's grandson Diya al-Din (1173–1245) refers to the presence of Muslims in Urif during his lifetime.

+The medieval town of Gerraa, today the ruin of Khirbet Jarra'a, was located to the west.